olleharstedt/olleharstedt.github.io/_posts/2022-12-12-nbody-benchmark-in-php-c-polyglot-pholyglot.markdown

 Make array struct that keeps the length of the array.
 The type is known during compile-time.

+I'm limiting myself to fixed-size arrays.
+Linked lists and hash tables will probably be wrapped in classes/structs instead.

 ```c
 #define array_get(type, arr, i) ((type*) arr.thing)[i]
 ```